jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 I often hit the "not windows, sorry" wall, those two examples are from last month only.
 The tooling in Rust is open source and multiplatform from the very beginning.

-# Future of Rust and C#

-Rust version iterations are much faster than C#.
-We are currently on 1.24 version (semver).
-For the next version of C# you would need to wait months.
-The experimental channel (nightly) is very accessible - you just type a command to switch between different versions of the compiler.

-Ever heard of someone using "experimental features" in C# project?
-Rust's "nightly" allows you to enable only those features you really need.
-You need to declare in code "I will use this feature" to use it.
-Otherwise it is very similar to the stable compiler and you can clearly see what parts of your code may be unstable (by explicitly stating what features will you use).

-C# is going to probably implement a lot of features that Rust already have.
-There are already propositions for non-nullable references as default (which would reduce null exceptions on runtime, probably going to be released in 8.0 version of the language).
-I also saw macros proposition but I think it is a long way from people even thinking about an actual implementation.

-Rust currently uses semver for versioning and for did not yet implement any breaking change and is still on version 1.x .
-So the language is very stable and already used in multiple projects.

-There are some plans to implement "editions".
-It is a new type of versioning of Rust. "editions" in Rust would allow language to introduce breaking changes with very long warning periods, which would allow the language to ditch old, obsolete solutions, but also create a way for a transition to new, better version of Rust.
-If you ever used python, you've probably heard about problems when moving from python 2 to python 3.
-Breaking changes are good, but language need a transition system to avoid breakage of ecosystem (like the one that happened to python).
-Each transition would be easy because of the warnign periods, so compiler would help you upgrade your code (something like autoupdating api in Unity3d).

-**TLDR**: Lot of new features without breaking compability and losing stability.
-Also ability to introduce breaking changes in language with smooth transition to new version.

 # What is better in C#?

 Rust is still a young language and still needs some improvement.
 Personally, I would probably use Rust more, if it had a great GUI library.
 There are some GUI solutions currently, but nothing really outstanding.
-We need something like Electron but with Rust.
+We need something like Electron, but with Rust.

 Rust may be also more difficult when creating a game.
 Rust is great for CLI apps.
 But it is so much easier to work with Unity3D than creating a game in any Rust game engine library.
 Mainly because of the Editor.

 Rust is generally more difficult.
 You can do all kinds of magic, but some concepts like lifetimes may be confusing at the beginning.

 Compile times are long in Rust.
-You can avoid some waiting with "incremental compilation" which is just partial compilation of parts which changed.
-But it is still slower than C#.
+You can avoid some waiting with "incremental compilation" which is just partial compilation of only those parts which has changed since last compilation.
+Still, it is slower than C#.

 But I do believe Rust will become a mainstream language some day.
 The community is great and idea behind it is promising.